DanielCSmithWHS/Project_Apollo_Archive/README.md

 # Project Apollo Archive
-Script written in python 2.7 to download the entire NASA's Project Apollo Archive hosted in flickr, with the original resolution.
+Working off dieguico's original script written in 2.7, I am updating this script to work for Python 3.6.

 The script creates __number_of_threads__ asynchronous threads and each one downloads one picture.
 The pictures are stored in __destination_folder__.
 By default 4 threads are used, and the pictures are stored in the ~/Desktop/NASA_Apollo_Project/ folder, with ~ being expanded by the os module.